 All you need to do is to carefully consider your cat’s needs and what’s better for its safety.

-If you’re still confused, remember you can never go wrong with the Safari Flea and Tick Prevention Comb.
+If you’re still confused, remember you can never go wrong with the Seresto Flea and Tick Collar for Cats.

-It’s a safe easy-to-use choice that can get you started fast with treating your pet cat.
+It’s a great choice that can get you started fast with treating your cat.